24 A Man in a Hurry Takes Wife #11

 Gerry: Are you saying that he had no intention of respecting the terms of the treaty he just signed?

 Uzza: Like most doomsday prophets Muhammad expected that fateful day to occur in his lifetime.
 Unlike most doomsday prophets, he expected to help bring it about and perhaps avoid spending any time in the grave.

-Uzza: Avoiding life in the grave is probably a greater incentive for suicide bombers to do what they do then the promise of assembly-line sex for an eternity.
+Uzza: Avoiding life in the grave is probably the second greatest incentive for suicide bombers to do what they do after the promise of an afterlife of non-stop debauchery for an eternity.

 Bob: Was the Prophet, if he helped bring about Judgement Day, expecting to be raptured or something, and be raised up to heaven before all hell broke loose?

 Uzza: That is a Christian belief.
 Except for Jesus and martyrs, every men, women and child, even the prophets must spend time in the grave until Judgement Day.

 Gerry: If Islam considers Jesus just another prophet of Allah, and even for the prophets there is no avoiding a zombie-like existence, why the exception?